-Genetic connectivity in the dominant Caribbean reef-building coral, Montastrea annularis.
+Genetic connectivity in the dominant Caribbean reef-building coral, Orbicella (prev.
+Montastrea) annularis.

-We have just completed a project focusing on evaluating patterns of connectivity in the dominant Caribbean reef-building coral, Montastrea annularis.
+We have just completed a project focusing on evaluating patterns of connectivity in the dominant Caribbean reef-building coral, Orbicella annularis (previously Montastrea annularis).
 This work has been critical in demonstrating how, while marine connectivity (as measured by gene-flow) is correlated with distance, physical barriers, including oceanic currents and river outflows, can play key roles in shaping both macro and micro (local) patterns of marine connectivity.
 This work and a related study has recently been published:

 Understanding the larval connectivity of aquatic organisms is one of the most challenging yet important goals of ecology, evolution and conservation science.
 Over evolutionary timescales, larval dispersal in ocean currents has influenced the global distribution of many taxa and impediments to dispersal have resulted in the emergence of new species.
 On ecological scales, larval connectivity is a vital demographic process underpinning the persistence of populations.
 Patterns of larval connectivity define the size of metapopulations and guide the appropriate scale at which a population should be managed.